Organizations & Activities

 This is your chance to do exciting work with interesting and famous musicians and to gain valuable experience––all while having lots of fun.
-Past shows have included Janelle Monae, Bruce Springsteen, The Red Hot Chili Peppers, Taking Back Sunday, New Found Glory, Jeff Ross, and many more!
+Recent shows have included Big Chocolate, Taking Back Sunday, Circa Survive, Amy Schumer, We Are the In Crowd, and many more!
 From start to finish, students run the show.
 Start off by joining our stage crew, lighting crew, event staff, hospitality staff, or publicity staff.
-Come to our meetings on Thursdays at 11:30 a.m. and find out what we're all about.
+Come to our meetings on Tuesdays and Thursdays at 11:30 a.m. and find out what we're all about.
 Our office is located in the College Center, Rm.
 324. Our telephone number is 516.222.7073.
 Come up and see us sometime!

 If you enjoy listening to music and would like to participate in and/or learn break dancing, stop by the gymnastics room, the wrestling room, or the dance room, located in the lower level of the Physical Education Complex.
 The NCC Breakers meet every Tuesday and Thursday during club hour (11:30 a.m.-12:45 p.m.).
 Beginners, pros, and observers are welcome.

 NCC IDOL CLUB